Structure of the Book

 Sefer Shemot contains a significant amount of legal material.
 These units raise several important questions regarding the Torah's judicial code:

 - Law and order? – Is the purpose of the Torah's commands to lay down principles of right and wrong or to preserve law and order?
 Is it possible that certain commandments are only a concession to human foibles, or that others serve purely a practical or utilitarian purpose?12 What do the legal sections of the Torah suggest?
-Shemot topics which touch on these questions include: Purpose of the Pesach, "עַיִן תַּחַת עַיִן" – An Eye for an Eye, and Purpose of the Mishkan.
+Shemot topics which touch on these questions include: Purpose of the Pesach, "עַיִן תַּחַת עַיִן" – An Eye for an Eye, Purpose of the Mishkan and The Incense Altar.

 - Divine civil law – One of the hallmarks of the Torah is that it incorporates both cultic and civil legislation.
 Not only are religious observances ordained by Hashem; secular law is as well.
 What are the advantages of such a system?
 How does it compare to a system which has a separation of church and state?
 [See the Akeidat Yitzchak in Did Moshe Need Yitro's Advice?]